1. What is it?

 • Applicable regulations, the regulatory provisions that regulate the service.

-• Typology in which the service is located.
+• Typology within which the service is located.

-• Theme and sub-theme , thematic and sub-thematic area in which the service is located.
+• Topic and subtopic , thematic and subthematic area in which the service is located.

 10. What information is there about the procedures?

-Information about a procedure can be found in the Procedure Sheet , which may vary depending on the data provided by the lending institution.
+Information about a procedure is found in the Procedure Sheet , which may vary depending on the data provided by the lending entity.

 What information is there about the procedures (1).png

-If all sections are filled in, you will find the following information:
+If all sections are completed, you will find the following information:

 • Title of the procedure.